deathworlders/online/content/books/deathworlders/chapter-49-division.md

 “They went for you first,” Xiù revealed.
 “Just stepped out from behind the bus shelter and…”

-“...And you took two of them out,” Allison nodded as her memory slotted back into place.
+“...And you took two of them out.”
+Allison nodded as her memory slotted back into place.
 “So the third one attacked you but that bought me enough time to draw, and I…”

 “Yeah… *Are* you okay?”